Skip to navigation Skip to content

 4

-Coding lump sum leave payments, commissions, redundancy, royalties and compensation payments + Read more ...
+Coding lump sum leave payments, commissions, redundancy, royalties, and compensation payments. + Read more ...

 • redundancy and lump sum leave payments (where employment will not be continuing with the same employer) are recorded on the Income Maintenance Period (IMP) screen

-• lump sum compensation payments and the dates for which they are apportioned over 12 months are shown on the LIC Compensation Lump Sum (LIL) screen.
+• the LIC Compensation Lump Sum (LIL) screen displays lump sum compensation payment and apportioned dates.
 This information transfers from the Compensation Claim Summary (CMCS) screen that is maintained by the Compensation team.
-CMCS can be viewed from the Compensation Management Summary (CMPS) screen.
-See the Resources page for an example of how to assess lump sum compensation payments
+See Role of staff outside Compensation Teams and the Resources page for compensation assessment examples

 5